buildbot/buildbot-website/README.md

 harp is a simple static website generator built on [nodejs](https://nodejs.org/en/)

-You will shall install nodejs and [yarn](https://yarnpkg.com/lang/en/)
+You have to install nodejs and [yarn](https://yarnpkg.com/lang/en/)

 ## Building